Limelite Pointing Mortar

 |Resistance to freeze thaw||High|

 Technical performance is derived by laboratory testing at 20°

-Limelite Heritage Lime Pointing Mortars should be mixed using cool, clean water.
-Limelite Heritage Lime Pointing Mortars can be mixed using a conventional Belle type mixer.
-The inside of the mixer should be wetted and then the contents of the Limelite Heritage Lime Pointing Mortar bag should be emptied into the mixer whilst stationary.
-Approximately 5 litres of water will be required for each 25 kg bag of Limelite Heritage Lime Pointing Mortar.
+Limelite Lime Pointing Mortars should be mixed using cool, clean water.
+Limelite Lime Pointing Mortars can be mixed using a conventional Belle type mixer.
+The inside of the mixer should be wetted and then the contents of the Limelite Lime Pointing Mortar bag should be emptied into the mixer whilst stationary.
+Approximately 5 litres of water will be required for each 25 kg bag of Limelite Lime Pointing Mortar.

 A small amount of the water should be added to the dry powder and the mixer should be turned on.
 The water should be allowed to thoroughly disperse into the mix before adding more water.
 Continue adding small amounts of water until 4.5 litres has been added allowing the thorough dispersion after each addition.
 Allow the mortar to mix for between 5 to 10 minutes and then add the remaining water to achieve the required consistency.
 Slightly more or less water may be required and the consistency can be checked by placing a small amount of mortar on to the back of a trowel tapping it gently and allowing the mortar to spread evenly across the face, then hold the trowel upside down at which point the mortar should remain stuck.
 The workability of the mortar can be improved by allowing it to stand and then remixing it just before use.

 Clean Up & Spillages Dry powders should be swept up and disposed of in accordance with Local Authority regulations.